digabi/usb-monster/speed-test/README.md

 The script `testi_2017.sh` was used summer 2017 and it contains only the `dd` part of the 2016 test.

+There is practically no differences between `testi_2017.sh` and `testi_2024.sh`.
+The latter was used in tendering process 2024.

 You need to install fio (`pacman -S fio`).

 Following figures were used (this is a sample output):